spuuntries/uni-daspro/tugas-5/100/README.md

 So I caved in, gave up on finding all possible combinations whilst staying low on memory footprint, and just, worked on that "find number of possibilities" algorithm.

-After a while of trying, I arrived on a similar flow to his regardless of what I did, so I just grabbed his and added memoization + QoL to reduce the footprint even further.
+After a while of trying, I arrived on a similar flow to Kevin's regardless of what I did, so I just grabbed his and added memoization + QoL to reduce the footprint even further.

 ## Well damn, disappointment.